Free Internet phone and video calling from Microsoft. Skype was ended in May 2025 with users encouraged to migrate to Teams (see

 Explosive Growth

-Introduced in 2004, within a year, more than a hundred million people downloaded the software.
+Introduced in 2003, within a year, more than a hundred million people downloaded the software.
 In the fall of 2005, Skype claimed 40 million active users and was acquired by eBay for $2.6 billion.
-By late 2008, an average of 10 million users were using Skype simultaneously.
-Skype was acquired by private investors a year later with eBay retaining a major equity position.
-In 2011, Microsoft bought Skype and partnered with Facebook to allow its members to make video calls.
+In 2009 with eBay retaining a third of the company, Skype was acquired by private investors.
+In 2011, Microsoft bought Skype for $8.5 billion to replace Windows Live Messenger and partnered with Facebook to allow members to make video calls.
+See

-Instead of using standard voice over IP (VoIP) protocols such as SIP and H.323, Skype originally used proprietary protocols that incorporated a peer-to-peer architecture.
-If Skype could not make a direct connection between users, it might have elicited one of its users who has the Skype application loaded to become a "supernode" and relay the call.
-Only a fraction of Skype users ever become supernodes at any given time, and in the early 2010s, the supernode architecture was dropped.
+Instead of using standard voice over IP protocols such as SIP and H.323, Skype originally used its own peer-to-peer architecture.
+If Skype could not make a direct connection, it could elicit a user running Skype to become a "supernode" and relay the call.
+However, only a fraction of users ever became supernodes at any given time, and in the early 2010s, supernodes were dropped.
 See

 Skype for Business,